 "You what?
 You held a bomb when it went off?
 You could've been killed.
 Was anyone hurt?
 Why did you do that?
 Couldn't you have left it alone and run away?"

 "No. Many people would have died.
 I guess my military experience kicked in and I took the hit.
 No, I wasn't hurt at all.
 I barely felt the heat where I held the bomb.
 After the bomb went off, I left.
 The police seemed to have everything under control at that time.
 It looked like the gunmen had shot a teller because he was on the floor.
 Why, did I go there and help?
 Because without me there, many people could have been killed.
 I have seen enough killing in my lifetime.
 I don't want to see it anymore."

 "Grandpa smiled after the bomb went off," offered Cindy.

 Ignoring Cindy, "I'm sorry, dad.
 I didn't realize you felt this way.
 Mom always told me that you regretted it when you were unable to be in the military anymore due to all your injuries.
-She told me you were an excellent soldier with a conscious, both you and uncle Joe.
-I am sorry if I over-reacted."
+She told me you were an excellent soldier with a conscious, both you and Uncle Joe.
+I am sorry if I overreacted."

 "You didn't, I did.
 These old bones missed out on many years of being able to help people besides your mother.
 I don't regret one second of being with her.
-She is my Soul Mate.
+She was my Soul Mate.
 I would've done anything for her."